fulcroagency/devrepo/readme.txt

 == Description ==

-Dev Options is a powerful WordPress plugin that helps you manage and optimize various aspects of your website.
+Dev Options WordPress plugin that helps you manage and optimize various aspects of your website.
 It is designed to work with a variety of features, divided into five main sections for better organization:

 - General
 - Security/Performance